zogzog/cubicweb/doc/book/en/development/devrepo/hooks.rst

 already set on an entity.
 Also while the order of execution of Hooks is data dependant (and thus hard to predict), it is possible to force an order on Operations.

+Operations also may be used to process various side effects associated with a transaction such as filesystem udpates, mail notifications, etc.

 Operations are subclasses of the Operation class in `server/hook.py`, implementing `precommit_event` and other standard methods (wholly